LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

   src="https://xstate.js.org/viz/?gist=75fa670f88452661b0cb1182c2391d9e&embed=1"
 />

-This looks pretty good - let's have a quick look at the statechart-editor again.
+This looks pretty good - let's have a quick look at the statechart-visualizer again.
-When clicking through the editor we notice that our statechart behaves in kind of a weird way.
+When clicking through the visualizer we notice that our statechart behaves in kind of a weird way.
 We can transition trough to `success` and `error` but there's no way to exit those two states again.
 This might be good enough in your application but most likely this indicates a problem.
 When dealing with a generic button